TypeRocket/typerocket/README.md

 TypeRocket is created to make building WordPress themes a pleasure and designed to work with WordPress 4.0+ and PHP 5.3+.

+Currently TypeRocket language support is for English only.

 Happy coding!

 http://typerocket.com